bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+It's a programming interface for HTML.
+It represents the page so that style, structure , and content and all be changed/manipulated.
+Using a scripting language like JavaScript.

 2. What is an event?

+An even is a trigger , something a user does on a wepage that is detected.

 3. What is an event listener?

+It is a method that uses an event handler(callback) for a selected element.

 4. Why would we convert a NodeList into an Array?

+In order to use some  array/advanced methods.

 5. What is a component?

+It is a modular set of imformation/styles/behaviors .

 ### Git Set up